 Additional publication in the official newspaper or elsewhere may be made as the board shall deem necessary.

 After taking into consideration conformity with the specifications, terms of delivery, and other conditions imposed in the call for bids, every such contract for which a call for bids has been issued must be awarded to the lowest responsible bidder, be duly executed in writing, and be otherwise conditioned as required by law.
 The person to whom the contract is awarded shall give a sufficient bond to the board for its faithful performance.
 Notwithstanding section 574.26 or any other law to the contrary, on a contract limited to the purchase of a finished tangible product, a board may require, at its discretion, a performance bond of a contractor in the amount the board considers necessary.
 A record must be kept of all bids, with names of bidders and amount of bids, and with the successful bid indicated thereon.
 A bid containing an alteration or erasure of any price contained in the bid which is used in determining the lowest responsible bid must be rejected unless the alteration or erasure is corrected as provided in this section.
 An alteration or erasure may be crossed out and the correction thereof printed in ink or typewritten adjacent thereto and initialed in ink by the person signing the bid.
 In the case of identical low bids from two or more bidders, the board may, at its discretion, utilize negotiated procurement methods with the tied low bidders for that particular transaction, so long as the price paid does not exceed the low tied bid price.
 In the case where only a single bid is received, the board may, at its discretion, negotiate a mutually agreeable contract with the bidder so long as the price paid does not exceed the original bid.
 If no satisfactory bid is received, the board may readvertise.
 Standard requirement price contracts established for supplies or services to be purchased by the district must be established by competitive bids.
 Such standard requirement price contracts may contain escalation clauses and may provide for a negotiated price increase or decrease based upon a demonstrable industrywide or regional increase or decrease in the vendor's costs.
 Either party to the contract may request that the other party demonstrate such increase or decrease.
-The term of such contracts must not exceed two years with an option on the part of the district to renew for an additional two years, except as provided in subdivision 7.
+The term of such contracts must not exceed two years with an option on the part of the district to renew for an additional two years, except as provided in subdivision 3 or 7.
 Contracts for the purchase of perishable food items, except milk for school lunches and vocational training programs, in any amount may be made by direct negotiation by obtaining two or more written quotations for the purchase or sale, when possible, without advertising for bids or otherwise complying with the requirements of this section or section 471.345, subdivision 3.
 All quotations obtained shall be kept on file for a period of at least one year after receipt.

 Every contract made without compliance with the provisions of this section shall be void.
 Except in the case of the destruction of buildings or injury thereto, where the public interest would suffer by delay, contracts for repairs may be made without advertising for bids.